NugasDSL/top/README.md

 _Partial synchronous_ means that after an unknown time _t_ there is an unknown upper bound _k_ on the messages transfer delays.

 ### Papers
-This work is an implementation of the TOY algorithm described in TBA
+This work is an implementation of the TOY algorithm described in [https://arxiv.org/abs/1901.03279](https://arxiv.org/abs/1901.03279)

 ## Getting Started
 ### Installation (for Ubuntu)